Voroshilovsky bridge

 Voroshilovsky bridge (Вороши́ловский мо́ст) is a bridge in Rostov-on-Don over the river Don.

 It was built in 1961–1965 by project engineer N. I. Kuznetsov and architect S. A. Kleiman.
-During the building of bridge glue joints were used.
-This was the first use ever of this technique instead of welded and bolt connections.
 The bridge connects Rostov with other city-satellites, including Bataisk and Azov.
 The bridge got its name due to being a continuation of the avenue of the same name.

 History

 Vorshilovsky bridge had been being built since 1961 to 1965 year.
 Engineer N. I. Kuznetsov and architect Sh.
 A. Kleiman were projecting it.
-Voroshilovsky bridge's foundation has finished the plan of post-war reconstruction that has started in 1947 at the initiative of the first secretary N. S. Patolichev of the Rostov Regional Committee of the VKP(b).
-The bridge was built with a new technology for its time.
+Voroshilovsky bridge's foundation has finished the plan of post-war reconstruction that has started in 1947.

-Concrete blocks weighting to 30 tons each were fixed not with usual welding or rivets but with glue.
-It allowed not to use welded and bolted connections.
-Rectangular reinforced concrete blocks were fixed with adhesive glue between n-shaped supports.
-Steel cables, on which all construction was stringed, were stretched out through them.
-It was the first experience of such building in USSR.
-Technologies of pre-stressed reinforced concrete structures were advanced.

 The bridge in the Budionosky avenue's alignment was the main ferry to the left bank on the Don river.
 The idea of foundation the obelisk, indicating the border of Europe and Asia, on the bridge was discussed at the construction stage, because, according to one version, the border between two parts of the world passed along the Don.
 But the project was not realised.

 Description

-Voroshilovsky bridge is an important architectural element of Rostov-on-Don.
-The connection with the surrounding landscape and the combination with the city panorama were thought out by the authors of the project.
-The rapid horizontal of the bridge, which is a continuation of the line of Voroshilovsky Avenue, smoothly passes into the line of the embankment of the left Bank, going into the distance of the road.
-The picturesque silhouette of the bridge attracts tourists and citizens.
-Due to the smooth curvature of the spans, elegant and strict supports, the bridge seems light and harmonious.
-The length of the bridge is 620 meters, width-12 meters, height above the river-32 meters; under it can pass river vessels of all types.
+Voroshilovsky bridge is an architectural element of Rostov-on-Don.